Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ### Chapter 3: Function Approximation

-We explain why neural networks are suited to the task of function approximation, and then givean introduction to PyTorch, the machine learning library used throughout this project.
-We then demonstrate a basic example of using a neural network in PyTorch to approximate sin(x).
+We explain why neural networks are suited to the task of function approximation, and then give an introduction to PyTorch, the machine learning library used throughout this project.
+We demonstrate a basic example of using a neural network in PyTorch to approximate sin(x).

 ### Chapter 4: Optimisation Algorithms

 In chapter 2 the basic batch gradient descent algorithm for training a neural network was explained.
-Here, we explore in detail a variety of gradient-based optimisation algorithms and compare their strengths and limitations.
+Here, we explore in detail a variety of gradient-based optimisation algorithms designed to perform better than batch gradient descent, and compare their strengths and limitations.

 ### Chapter 5: Application to Differential Equations

 We outline the Lagaris method for solving differential equations using neural networks, which differs greatly from traditional (finite-difference) approaches for solving differential equations numerically.
 We then apply this to a few different examples (ODEs of various orders, systems of ODEs, linear and non-linear PDEs) to illustrate its efficacy and stumbling blocks.
-Simultaneously, we test the effect of varying the aspects of our training methodology discussed in chapters 2 and 4, and encounter a powerful method known as curriculum learning.
+Simultaneously, we test the effect of varying the aspects of our training methodology discussed in chapters 2 and 4, and encounter an effective method known as curriculum learning.
 The code corresponding to these examples can be found in the **LagarisProblems** folder.

 ### Chapter 6: Solution Bundles